-The Australian tarantulas belong to four genera, Selenocosmia (four described species), Selenotholus and Selenotypus (with one species each), and Phlogiellus(undescribed species) in the family Theraphosidae.
-They have a large, heavy body, which varies in colour from dark chocolate-brown to pale fawn, often with a silvery sheen.
+The described Australian tarantula fauna belongs to four genera, Selenocosmia (four species), Selenotholus, Selenotypus and Coremiocnemis (with one species each) in the subfamily Selenocosmiinae.
+There are many undescribed species, some of which may belong in other genera.
+Australian theraphosids have a large, heavy body, which varies in colour from dark chocolate-brown to reddish brown or pale fawn, often with a silvery sheen.
 Selenotypus plumipes is the only species that has long hairs on the rear legs, making it easily identifiable.
-However, it can be difficult to identify the other Australian tarantulas to species with many species as yet undescribed.
+However, it can be difficult to identify the other Australian tarantulas to species.

-Selenotholus and Selenotypus are found in north-western Queensland and the Northern Territory respectively.
+Coremiocnemis, Selenotholus and Selenotypus are found in north-eastern Queensland, north-western Queensland and the Northern Territory respectively.